Form 8858 and Foreign Disregarded Entities: a complete guide

 What is the purpose of Form 8858?

-Consider a small US entrepreneur with a one-person company based in Germany.
-The business records its income in euros, but those numbers must still be reflected properly in the US return.
-That’s where Form 8858 comes in and:
+Form 8858 links your foreign entity's books directly to your US return.
+Consider a small US entrepreneur with a one-person company based in Germany: the business records its income in euros, but those numbers must still be reflected properly in the US return.

-- keeps each foreign disregarded entity or branch visible to the IRS by requiring a separate filing for every one.
-It’s attached to the taxpayer’s income or information return (such as Form 1040, 1120, or 1065), or to Form 5471 or 8865 when the entity is owned through a controlled foreign corporation or partnership.
+- Keeps each foreign disregarded entity or branch visible to the IRS by requiring a separate filing for every one.
+It's attached to the taxpayer's income or information return (such as Form 1040, 1120, or 1065), or to Form 5471 or 8865 when the entity is owned through a controlled foreign corporation or partnership.

-- ensures transparency, as the chart visually explains ownership layers between the tax owner and each foreign entity or branch, including all direct or indirect interests of 10% or more, listing names, ownership percentages, and countries of organization.
+- Ensures transparency, as the chart visually explains ownership layers between the tax owner and each foreign entity or branch, including all direct or indirect interests of 10% or more, listing names, ownership percentages, and countries of organization.

 By collecting these details, Form 8858 ensures each FDE or foreign branch is properly documented within a taxpayer's broader international tax framework.
 An organizational chart becomes the roadmap for compliance, keeping ownership and financial connections transparent while satisfying the IRS's filing requirements.

-What is a foreign discarded entity
+What is a foreign disregarded entity?

 Put simply, an FDE is a single-member business entity registered abroad but ignored as a separate taxpayer by the IRS.
-All of its profits, expenses, and even bank accounts are viewed as belonging directly to the owner, much like a sole proprietorship that happens to operate in another country.
-This structure lets the owner consolidate income reporting while still following foreign legal formalities, a flexibility created under the “check-the-box” rules first issued in 1997.
-Courts have upheld this treatment, with Littriello v.
-United States and McNamee v.
-Department of the Treasury confirming the IRS’s authority, while Pierre v.
-Commissioner clarified that disregarded status applies only for income tax, not for every legal purpose.
+All of its profits, expenses, and even bank accounts are viewed as belonging directly to the owner – much like a sole proprietorship that happens to operate in another country.

 Form 8858 filing requirements and deadlines

-- When it’s required – Any US person who directly owns a foreign disregarded entity or runs a foreign branch (FB) during the year must file a separate Form 8858 for each one.
+When it's required – Any US person who directly owns an FDE or runs a foreign branch (FB) during the year must file a separate Form 8858 for each one.
 The IRS treats these as extensions of your US business, so even if they are small or inactive, the form still applies.

-- Pillar Two line 14: if your jurisdiction enacted QDMTT/IIR/UTPR, coordinate with global tax to determine whether any “Topup Tax” was paid/accrued and categorize it.
+- Pillar Two line 14: if your jurisdiction enacted QDMTT/IIR/UTPR, coordinate with global tax to determine whether any "Top-up Tax" was paid/accrued and categorize it.

-- Country & currency codes: enter ISO 4217 currency on lines 1j/3e/4d, and use current IRS country codes when efiling.
+- Country & currency codes: enter ISO 4217 currency on lines 1j/3e/4d, and use current IRS country codes when e-filing.

 - Individuals e-filing: don't forget the Form 8453 attachment step.